history-lab/archiving-digital-records/04-pdfa.md

 * You can always validate
 ---
 # Validating PDF/A documents
-* checking to see if a document conforms to PDF/A
+* Checking to see if a document is PDF/A compliant
     * version and conformance level checks
 * [veraPDF](https://verapdf.org/home/)
     * open source
     * funded by European Commission, industry supported
 * Adobe Acrobat Pro
-* review metadata
+* Query metadata (not guaranteed)
 ---
 <!-- _class: lead -->
 # Related PDF Standards Work